£1,500,000 Offers in Excess of

 OUTSIDE:

-The Old Rectory sits within a particularly secluded plot of 1.86 acres of magnificent, beautifully maintained gardens and grounds.
+The Old Rectory which is grade II listed, sits within a particularly secluded plot of 1.86 acres of magnificent, beautifully maintained gardens and grounds.

-The property is approached via a set of twin electronic gates, which open onto a sweeping driveway, providing extensive parking for numerous cars.
+The property is approached via a set of French Styled electronic gates, which open onto a sweeping driveway with extensive parking for numerous cars, and at night is lit up by led lighting.
 This leads to a detached two storey triple garage/workshop which has been built in the style of a Kentish barn, with attractive weatherboarded elevations.

 Above the triple garage, there is a superb, first floor guest apartment.
-This comprises of one bedroom, with bathroom and open plan living area, whilst beneath this there is a triple garage, with an extensive amount of storage.
+This comprises of one bedroom, with bathroom and an open plan living area, whilst beneath this there is a triple garage, with a huge amount of storage space.

-There is another annexe to the far side of the garden, a self-contained one storey cottage with a double bedroom, bathroom, living area and separate kitchen.
+There is another annexe to the far side of the garden, a self-contained one storey cottage with a double bedroom, bathroom, living area or maybe extra bedroom, and separate kitchen.

-At the rear of the garden there is some enchanting woodland, which is the perfect spot for adventurous children to explore, there is still a tree top zip wire that could be reinstated for use.
+At the rear of the garden there is some enchanting woodland, which is the perfect spot for adventurous children to explore.

 SITUATION: